BhaaLseN/GitMerger/README.md

 Assignees will then be able to set the checkbox to on and prevent any automatic merges from happening (for example on prototype branches that should not be merged, or on dependent branches that may need other prerequisites first which is not recorded in a Jira issue and thus not automergable).
 With the default Screen configuration, the field will only show up on issue details when the value is actually set and read nicely as "Automatic Merge: Disable" (depending on your wording from steps 2. and 3.)

-### Changing the default branch from "master" to something else
+### Changing the default upstream branch from "master" to something else
 1. Create a custom field of type "Text Field (single line)".
 2. Name the custom field in a way that the issue assignee recognizes its control over where the branch will be merged into.
 3. Save the field and assign it to the issue screens.
 This depends on your setup, but it might be a good idea to at least use the "Default Screen".